deliverr/recruiting-exercises/inventory-allocator/README.md

+### Running Test Cases

+In order to run the test cases, run the following command:

+`python main_test.py `
 ### Problem

 The problem is compute the best way an order can be shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).